-It has a gorgeous downtown area which is fun to wander.
+It has a gorgeous downtown area which is fun to wander and admire the architecture.
 There is the Old Town with some majestic government and other buildings and many cute, smaller streets.
 This is also a great place to see old Chinese stophouses and try some of the local cuisines.

 The most fun part of exploring Ipoh, however, is definitely finding the street art in the central area.
 It makes for great family outing in Malaysia as you all try to find the next piece of street art first!

 The street art mostly shows images of activities past Ipoh residents may have taken part in during normal daily life.
 Looking for this art and exploring Ipoh’s laneways is one of the best tourist attractions in Ipoh.

 Ipoh is also known for their cave temples and a visit to one or two of these should definitely be on your agenda.